cpaproth/sk/README.md

 Skat-Konferenz is written in C++ using portable libraries exclusively, so it should be compatible with UNIX/Linux (X11), MS Windows, and Mac OS X. Till now, it has been tested on Xubuntu 11.10 (32-bit and 64-bit), Xubuntu 12.04 (64-bit), and MS Windows 7 ([32-bit](https://github.com/cpaproth/sk/downloads)).

-This software is a work in progress, the goals for version 1.0 are:
+This software is a work in progress, the features of version 1.0 will be:
 * videoconferencing between 3 people with audio and video compression: [v0.1](https://github.com/cpaproth/sk/tags)
 * dealing the cards securely, so one player alone cannot manipulate the deal or identify the other players cards: [v0.3](https://github.com/cpaproth/sk/tags)
 * bidding procedure and gameplay according to the international Skat Order rules: under development
-* add some unofficial but popular rules (Kontra, Re, Bock, Ramsch) and keep a list of the played games: missing
+* some unofficial but popular rules (Kontra, Re, Bock, Ramsch) and a list of the played games: missing

-Desirable features for version 2.0 are:
+Desirable features of version 2.0 are:
 * echo cancellation to improve audio quality
 * speech recognition, this would be really cool during the bidding procedure or for saying Kontra
-* integrate other but similar games, for example Doppelkopf
+* integration of other but similar games, for example Doppelkopf

 ## Dependencies